chapordp/Job-portal/README.md

 # React + Vite
+THIS IS A LANDING PAGE FOR A JOB PORTAL, BUILT WITH REACT AND REACT BOOTSTRAP DEPENDENCIES.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.